sandreas/m4b-tool/README.md

 ### A typical workflow

 #### Getting the musicbrainz id
-You have to find the exact musicbrainz id.
-Some tips:
+You have to find the exact musicbrainz id:

-- Use the authors name or the readers name to search for the book
+- An easy way to find the book is to use the authors name or the readers name to search for it
-- Once you found the book of interest, you click on the list entry
+- Once you found the book of interest, click on the list entry to show further information
-- To get the musicbrainz id, oben the ***details*** page and find the MBID (e.g. `8669da33-bf9c-47fe-adc9-23798a37b096`)
+- To get the musicbrainz id, open the ***details*** page and find the MBID (e.g. `8669da33-bf9c-47fe-adc9-23798a37b096`)

 Example: https://musicbrainz.org/work/8669da33-bf9c-47fe-adc9-23798a37b096
 ```